California Society of Addiction Medicine: Advocacy

 CSAM members advocate for greater treatment access and improved treatment at the state level among California elected officials and regulators, while partnering with many other medical and nongovernmental organizations.
 Among the issues that CSAM supports are increasing funding for addiction treatment, raising standards for the substance abuse treatment workforce, improving treatment and prevention for adolescents and young adults and providing better treatment opportunities for health professionals who suffer from the disease of addiction.

 Resources

-CSAM offers a wide range of information on addiction medicine to health professionals, including materials from its educational conferences and programs and a quarterly newsletter.
+CSAM offers a wide range of information on addiction medicine to health professionals, including materials from its educational conferences and programs, as well as a quarterly newsletter.